 Admittedly, I've had a bit of a rough patch for a few months.
 I had a severe hormonal crash the end of March, which lasted through the first part of June.
 July has been 'better'.
 Some might read this and say, why is having a 'hormone imbalance' such a big deal.
 Well, typical hormone fluctuations aren't a big deal.
 My hormones were so completely disrupted by my advanced stage adrenal disfunction and toxicity issue in my body that it's caused a severe hormone issue.
 When my hormones crash, it's a whole body/brain/nervous system experience that leaves me in quite a compromised and sometimes non-functioning place on some days.
 I never knew how powerful these hormones were until they weren't working properly.
 They are definitely improving, but have a ways to go to be back to normal.

 Again, some new supplements I took to try to help me balance my hormones, actually caused a big hormonal imbalance in my already compromised body.
 I also tried increasing my progesterone just slightly and my liver didn’t tolerate it and I had neurological toxicity reactions.
 When one function goes down, all my other issues, my adrenals and nervous system irritation seem to be exacerbated.
 This issue leaves me quite vulnerable.
 If I were to get seriously ill with any other kind of illness, let alone the one I deal with - my body and liver could not tolerate any medicine to help me.
 It can barely tolerate the tiniest amounts of supplements and hormones without causing a backlash in my liver as it is now.
-I truly am at the mercy of my God.

 I’ve learned a lot going through recovery from late stage adrenal exhaustion and chronic illness in general.
 I never understood what people go through – every day - with chronic health conditions.
 I would prefer that recovery be wrapped up in this tidy, neat little package with a steady and constant upward trajectory with a prize at the end when you cross the finish line.
 This is not the case at all.
 For myself and for many, recovery can be an up and down zig-zag trajectory, with one step forward and two steps back a lot of times.
 This makes it quite difficult sometimes to keep your chin up when you’re wondering if you’re improving at all and you feel like you’re actually regressing.